Low-level laser on lateral epicondylitis

 METHODS:

-We searched several electronic databases, including Medline, PubMed, and CINAHL, and explored studies that were randomized controlled trials on the therapeutic effects of LLLT on LE from 1990 to February 2009.
-These studies were systematically reviewed for the difference in therapeutic effects among various LLLTs on acupuncture points and on tender and myofascial trigger points (MTrPs).
-The reviewed therapeutic effects included pain, grip strength, range of motion (ROM), and weight tests, and were compared by meta-analysis.
+Initially, researchers actively searched Medline, PubMed, and CINAHL for randomized controlled trials on LLLT’s therapeutic effects on LE from 1990 to February 2009.
+Next, they systematically reviewed studies comparing LLLT’s effects on acupuncture points versus tender and myofascial trigger points (MTrPs).
+Subsequently, they analyzed therapeutic outcomes, including pain, grip strength, range of motion (ROM), and weight tests, using meta-analysis.

 RESULTS:

-We selected ten articles, and in seven of them, the irradiation was conducted on tender points or MTrPs in the experimental groups.
-In two other articles, the irradiation was conducted on acupuncture points, and the last one was conducted on both kinds of points.
-Only three articles provided sufficient data for meta-analysis.
-The results revealed that applying LLLT on tender points or MTrPs is an effective means to improve the effect size (ES) of pain release after treatment (pooled ES: 0.71, 95% CI: 0.82- approximately 0.60) and follow-up (pooled ES: 1.05, 95% CI: 1.16- approximately 0.94).
-LLLT application was also able to increase the grip force, ROM, and weight test (p
+First, researchers selected ten articles; seven applied irradiation to tender points or MTrPs in experimental groups.
+Meanwhile, two studies targeted acupuncture points, and one used both point types.
+However, only three articles provided sufficient meta-analysis data.
+Consequently, results showed LLLT on tender points or MTrPs effectively improved pain relief post-treatment (pooled ES: 0.71, 95% CI: 0.82–0.60) and at follow-up (pooled ES: 1.05, 95% CI: 1.16–0.94).
+Additionally, LLLT enhanced grip force, ROM, and weight test outcomes (p < 0.05).CONCLUSIONS:

 Resources: